Fujifilm XP120 vs Nikon Z50

 |13.||Ricoh WG-60||-||mono / mono||-||-||micro||2.0||-||-||-|

 It is notable that the Z50 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The XP120 does not feature such a mic input.

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XP120 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XP120 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XP120 was succeeded by the Fujifilm XP130.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm XP120 or the Nikon Z50 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm FinePix XP120:

 - Ready to shoot: Has a lens built-in, whereas the Z50 requires a separate lens.